10 Ransomware Stats That Will Shock California Business Owners

 5) 15% of MSPs reported multiple ransomware attacks against clients in a single day.

-7) SMBs fell victim to ransomware despite having implemented antivirus software, email/spam filters, pop-up blockers, and endpoint detection and response tools.
+7) SMBs fell victim to ransomware despite implementing antivirus software, email/spam filters, pop-up blockers, and endpoint detection and response tools.

 8) 34% of MSPs reported clients losing data and/or devices.